 Numeracy: 10 credits at Level 1 or above, made up of:

-*This change is just for NCEA Level 3 students studying at high school in 2020, wanting to attend university in 2021, and is due to the impact of COVID-19 on their studies.
-Next year the UE standard will be the normal requirements.
+*This change is just for NCEA Level 3 students studying at high school in 2020, and is due to the impact of COVID-19 on their studies.
+For more information, go to the NZQA website.

 **Further changes have been made for students in Auckland, to recognise the 13 days lost during the last Level 3 lockdown.
 Please check the NZQA website for more details of these changes.